jsonresume/resume-cli/README.md

   - `--format <file type>` Example: `--format pdf`
   - `--theme <name>` Example: `--theme flat`

-## `resume register`

-_Registration is optional._

-To publish your resume to your account with a custom domain extension at http://registry.jsonresume.org.
-You will first need to acquire login credentials.

-## `resume login`

-To log into a registered account.
-This will allow you to publish with requiring you to reenter your credentials.

-## `resume publish`

-This command will guide you through the publish process.

-Options:
-  - `--theme <name>` Style your resume.
-(Default: `flat`)

 ## `resume serve`

 Starts a web server that serves your local `resume.json`.